 1. C Skip

 The C Skip is the advanced version of A and B Skips.
-You can find this and other drills on our blog.
+You can find this and other drills on the adidas Runtastic blog.

 To do the C Skip, you skip forward on the balls of your feet, pulling your knees up until your thighs are parallel with the floor.
 Then your leg rotates outward, opening your hip, and moves in a circular motion back to the starting position.
 Switch sides and repeat.
 This combination of moves should come together into a flowing, dynamic exercise.